syntaxglowie/FreakyClippy/README.md

   <img src="https://github.com/syntaxglowie/FreakyClippy/blob/master/image.png?raw=true" />
 </p>

 You missed clippy so badly, right?
-Well, now you can have him on your desktop and provide you with motivational quotes and uplifting messages.
+Well, now you can have him on your desktop and provide you with over 400 motivational quotes, deep philosophical thoughts and other light-hearted, uplifting messages.
 It's 100% free, too!
 By default it talks every 1.5 to 10 minutes.
 You can change that by right clicking on Clippy and choosing "Settings".

 ## Usage